FerasAlaqad/STM32-Complete-Project/README.md

 I wrote STM32 codes by C and C++ in the Keil program. and wrote the desktop program by C# in the Visual Studio program.

 ▪ To access STM32 code open this file: STM32-Complete-Project/project/MDK-ARM/prorject.uvprojx  (you must open it by Keil program)
-▪To access serial port program's code you have to use Visual Studio
+▪ To access serial port program's code you have to use Visual Studio

-This the equipments i have used:
+This are the equipments i have used:
 ▪ STM32F103C8
 ▪ AT24C256 EEPROM
 ▪ MPU6050